Ushiosan23/CodeCounter/README.md

 ## Building:

-**If you want to build your own program, you have total freedom to do so.** :like:
+**If you want to build your own program, you have total freedom to do so.** :+1:

 ### Dependencies:
 - It is mentioned above that it does not have dependencies on external libraries, but if one is used that is only a help for the developer:
     - The dependence is are:
         - Java annotations of Jetbrains.
-        - That's it :blink:
+        - That's it :wink: